BetweenWalls/portal/README.md

 * DoT (Damage over Time) stats are added without considering their time component
 * Dual-Wielding damage may be incorrect (some on-weapon damage affixes affect both weapons)
 * Minion damage may be incorrect (some bonuses from auras/items aren't included)
-* Snapshotted skills may not work correctly when loaded from a file
+* Snapshotted skills may not work correctly with saved files or shared URLs

 ### Notes:
 * Chance to Hit (displayed after Attack Rating) is an approximation for typical enemies at the character's level - it won't be accurate for bosses or monsters at much higher/lower levels